sanjai4334/task-manager/README.md

 # Personal Task Manager

-The Personal Task Manager is a simple task management application developed in Python.
-It provides a graphical user interface (GUI) for users to manage their tasks by adding, completing, and undoing tasks.
+The Personal Task Manager is a Python-based task management application with a graphical user interface (GUI).
+It empowers users to effortlessly manage their tasks by adding, deleting, marking them as completed.

 ## Features

 - Add tasks to the task list.
 - Mark tasks as completed.
-- Undo completed tasks.
+- Toggle between hiding and showing completed tasks.
-- Database storage for persisting task information.
+- Delete all tasks and reset the application.

+Tasks are automatically saved to the database when added, marked as completed, or undone.
+The task list will reload from the database when the application is restarted.

 ## Table of Contents